 Now she is a beautiful momma to two sweet baby boys.
 Her youngest just turned one.
 Keeping up with our tradition, I made her boy his very own personal birthday cake.

 And the theme for this baby’s birthday and the decor for his baby room?
 Woodlands, of course.
 The irony is ridiculous.

-Although I did use a box mix for this cake, my go-to birthday cake recipe is my vanilla olive oil cake.
-My favorite frosting is always homemade.
-My cream cheese frosting is my personal favorite.
+You can bake a cake from scratch or use box mix cake, whatever you prefer.
+Although I did use a box mix for this cake, it was for a one-year old.
+My usual go-to birthday cake recipe is my vanilla olive oil cake.

-I have a free printable for you if you want to make the same bunting cake topper for your woodland cake.
-Click here for the printable.
+My niece chose the animals for the cake.
+I created the bunting with my baby nephew’s name.
+I have a free printable for you if you want to make the same bunting cake topper for your woodland cake (link below).

 City Momma loved the cake.
 I loved the cake.
 Baby really loved the cake.
 It was tremendous fun putting this woodland cake together.
 I hope you find an occasion, ANY occasion, to make one for yourself!

 Ingredients and supplies you need

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy

 - One 6-inch 2-layer cake: You can use a box mix or my vanilla olive oil cake.